jersieThomas/GE-Case-Study/README.md

 <br>

-### GE_Predictive_Model
+### GE_Predictive_Model_And_App

 Jupyter notebook schowcasing the process of building, training, and evaluating the 'best fit' predictive model for the variable 'rul'.
+The model is then created into an embedded app.

 <br>